 Dishonesty of Any Kind

-Cheating, fraud or knowingly furnishing false information to the college.
-Also forgery, alteration, or misuse of College documents, records or identification cards.
+Cheating, fraud or knowingly furnishing false information to the university.
+Also forgery, alteration, or misuse of University documents, records or identification cards.

 Disorderly Conduct/Disrespect for Others